 He doesn't understand how he ever got this bishop image:

-"Andreas, whenever I think of an Englishman I think of you".
+said "Andreas, whenever I think of an Englishman I think of you".
 I thought, "My God - all this time I've tried to be cosmopolitan!"
-And when I was feeling very metropolitan one day I went to Harrods to get my hair cut, and as I
+And when I was feeling very metropolitan one day I went to Harrods to get my hair cut, and

-lay back in the chair, the barber said, "Up from the country, sir?"
+as I lay back in the chair, the barber said, "Up from the country, sir?"
 And I hadn't moved out of the city for six months!
 So I can't achieve the self-image I want.
-I'd like to be either cosmopolitan or metropolitan or both really - a man
+I'd like to be either cosmopolitan or metropolitan or both really - a

 liberal" and I was so pleased with the urbane!
 That's the only thing I can set against this wretched bishop image.